pmogan77/Quorum/README.md

 cd ..
 python signal_run_start.py
 ```
-This will remove all keys from the Redis server and reset the temporary in-memory metrics dictionaries.
+This will remove all metrics keys from the Redis server and reset the temporary in-memory metrics dictionaries.

 ------------------------------------------------------------------------